 A dirty air filter or air conditioning unit could also be responsible for malfunctioning.
 Clogged air filters reduce your home’s air flow and make your system run less efficiently.
 When you combine that with the heat of summer and a unit that must work overtime, it’s no surprise that homeowners run into issues.
 Change your air filters regularly or invest in a maintenance package so that you can ensure your unit is always clean and functioning properly.
 You also may want to take the time to inspect your outdoor A/C unit for debris or dirt clogging the ventilation.

 A thermostat setting and dirty air filter are easy to manage as a homeowner.
 However, there could always be another problem causing a unit to run but not cool your home.
 Turn to the professionals at Air Specialist to help with some other common problems such as refrigerant issues, clogs in your A/C unit, leaky ducts, a damaged heat pump, a frozen coil, broken fan or bad compressor.

 Call a Houston Air Conditioning Contractor

 At Air Specialist, we are passionate about serving our community, and we back up the work we do with solid guarantees and warranties.
-Our A/C technicians are North American Technician Excellence (NATE)–certified and go through continuous training to ensure that we deliver up-to-date technology and knowledge to our customers.
-If you sense a problem with your air conditioning unit, be sure to give us a call at (713) 960-4088 24 hours a day, seven days a week.
+Our HVAC technicians are North American Technician Excellence (NATE)–certified and go through continuous training to ensure that we deliver up-to-date technology and knowledge to our customers.
+If you sense a problem or know you need AC repair, be sure to give us a call at (713) 481-1305 24 hours a day, seven days a week.
 It is our job to make sure that you have a comfortable summer, even when the temperatures soar.